Redot-Engine/redot-docs/tutorials/export/exporting_for_web.rst

 The other exported files are served as they are, next to the ``.html`` file, names unchanged.
 The ``.wasm`` file is a binary WebAssembly module implementing the engine.
-The ``.pck`` file is the Godot main pack containing your game.
+The ``.pck`` file is the redot main pack containing your game.
 The ``.js`` file contains start-up code and is used by the ``.html`` file to access the engine.
 The ``.png`` file contains the boot splash image.
 It is not used in the default HTML page, but is included for